LESA3W/Day_of_birth/README.md

-# 📅 A site that calculates the day you were born with JS animation !
+# 📅 A site that calculates the day you were born !
 ![Uploading day_of_birth2.png…]()